Reopening FAQs for Library Patrons

 I returned my books, but they are still checked out on my account.
 What should I do?

-Per state recommendations, all returns will be quarantined for 48 hours before being checked in.
-As a result of this quarantine period, you will still see items on your account for 48 hours after you have returned them, but you will not accrue any fines during this 48-hour period.
-We thank you for your patience - please wait two business days and then check your account again.
+Per state recommendations, all returns will be quarantined for 24 hours before being checked in.
+As a result of this quarantine period, you will still see items on your account for 24 hours after you have returned them, but you will not accrue any fines during this 24-hour period.
+We thank you for your patience - please wait one business day and then check your account again.

 Why have my items been "In Transit" for so long?

-Per state recommendations, all deliveries are being quarantined for 48 hours before being checked in.
+Per state recommendations, deliveries are being quarantined before being checked in.
 As a result of this quarantine period, you may experience delays in receiving your holds.
 We are working hard to ensure that you received your materials as quickly and safely as possible and we thank you for your patience.

 Can I bring my laptop to the library?